-In connection with the Company's acquisition of Gregory, the Company entered into a registration rights agreement with each of the Gregory Stockholders, pursuant to which the Company agreed to use its commercially reasonable efforts to prepare and file with the SEC, as soon as reasonably practicable, a "shelf" registration statement covering the 3,675,920 shares of the Company common stock received by the Gregory Stockholders as part of the consideration received by them in connection with the acquisition of Gregory.
+In connection with the Company's acquisition of Gregory, the Company entered into a registration rights agreement with each of the Gregory Stockholders, pursuant to which the Company agreed to use its commercially reasonable efforts to prepare and file with the SEC, as soon as reasonably practicable, a "shelf" registration statement covering the 3,675,920 shares of the Company's common stock, received by the Gregory Stockholders as part of the consideration received by them in connection with the acquisition of Gregory.
 In addition, in the event that the Company files a registration statement during any period that there is not an effective registration statement covering all of the shares received by the Gregory Stockholders in the acquisition, the Gregory Stockholders shall have "piggyback" rights, subject to customary underwriter cutbacks.
+On July 29, 2011, the Company filed a prospectus supplement with the SEC covering the shares of the Company's common stock received by the Gregory Stockholders and certain other officers and employees of the Company.